awwithro/makemea/README.md

 More complex lookups can be done by using a variable to lookup a table based on the result of another lookup.
 In this example, an npc is generated on a single table.
 This is done by:

 1. Doing a lookup of the Race table
-2. Storing the result of the lookup into the variabls `$r`
+2. Storing the result of the lookup into the variables `$r`
 3. Using the `$r` variable to determine which name table to use
 4. Printing out an NPC using both the race and name generated